MADICES/interop-demo/README.md

 # Platform-agnostic interoperability demo

-A demonstration of the platform-agnostic interoperability principles and specifications in action
+A demonstration of the [platform-agnostic interoperability principles and specifications](https://github.com/MADICES/interop-specs) in action.

 # Flask RO-Crate Application